 But our favorite activity in Sydney was Featherdale Park.
 Buy your tickets from Klook to save on admission.
 A 40 minute train ride, followed by a 10 minute bus ride from the city, this is the place Milana loved the most!
 The bus drops you off right in front of their gates, making it easy to get to.
 This is an interactive zoo that specializes in Australian animals.
 You can feed the very tame and friendly kangaroos here, something Milana really wanted to do.
 It was an amazing experience and should top your list of things to do in Sydney!

+If you’re looking for family friendly Sydney beaches, there are a few to choose from.
 While we were in Sydney technically in the fall, it was in the high 80s and 90s for a good portion of our trip!
 Sydney is known for its beaches, though I’ll say that beaches don’t generally draw us in as we live in SoCal and have them all right here at home.
 The first beach we visited was the famous Bondi Beach, which reminded me of the beaches we have at home.
 Milana loved seeing the pool at the beach and their downtown area is cute to explore.
 I will say this, none of the beaches we went to were safe for kids as the waves were big and rough.

 The other beach we visited was Manly.
 You can take the ferry here, making it easy and convenient to reach.
 It’s another cute area to explore for a few hours!

+There are some really awesome playgrounds in Sydney!
 One of our favorite things to do when traveling is discovering local playgrounds.
 Milana loves them and it’s a great way to meet some local kids to play with.
 Here are some of the best playgrounds in Sydney!

-Her favorite playground was in Darling Quarter.
+Our favorite playground was in Darling Quarter.
 This was close to our hotel, so we would go almost every evening so she could play with other kids.
 There is an area with water play (good thing it was hot!) and then a separate play area.
 This playground has bathrooms and lots of dining options nearby, making it the perfect day out.

 Another fun and unique playground was the Ian Potter Wild Play Garden at Centennial Park.
 This is a nature playground, with a bamboo forest kids can explore and other natural features.
 It was another hot day, so Milana got to play in the water.
 One thing to note: the mosquitoes here were really bad, something we haven’t experienced anywhere else in Sydney.
 So bring bug repellant or risk getting lots of bites!